 Whew!
 I think that just about covers everything.
 And now that you’re a batter-making, pancake-flipping pro…

 Serve yourself a big tall stack of fluffy pancakes, and dig in!
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy one-bowl blueberry pancakes!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy blueberry pancakes!

-Healthy One-Bowl Blueberry Pancakes
+Healthy Blueberry Pancakes (One-Bowl Recipe!)

 - 1 tsp unsalted butter or coconut oil, melted